 You may be eligible for a book advance if your financial aid exceeds the amount of your charges and you have a credit on your account.
-If you have a credit, you can contact Student Accounts at 413-662-5230 or StudentAccounts@mcla.edu to put your request in for the semester.
+If you have a credit, you can contact Student Accounts at 413-662-5230 or StudentAccounts@mcla.edu to inquire about the book advance process.
 Book advance requests are fulfilled during the add/drop period by coming to Student Accounts.

 If your financial aid does not exceed the amount of your bill, you would not be eligible for a book advance from Student Accounts.

 No. Your meal plan will automatically be put on your student ID card and will be ready

 However, if you are having issues with your card, bring your card to Student Accounts and we will troubleshoot.

 Usually, students are allowed to change their meal plans based on their status of their residency requirement.
 However, due to COVID-19, the meal plans are structured in a different way than they are during a typical academic year.
 For this academic year, all resident students are assigned the plan they are required to be on.

 If you try to waive the insurance but the website is telling you're ineligible to waive, it's probably how you're answering the questions.
 Go back to the waiver and carefully read the questions.
 Feel free to contact Student Accounts if you need clarification on some of the questions, but we recommend reaching out to your health insurance provider if you aren't sure how to answer them.